 Universities Canada is committed to the protection of personal information and complies with the Personal Information Protection and Electronic Documents Act (PIPEDA) and applicable provincial and international privacy legislation.
 This policy applies to all business functions of Universities Canada, including University Affairs and Scholarship Partners Canada.

 Universities Canada is responsible for all personal information under its control, including personal information disclosed to third parties for processing.
 Privacy Impact Assessments are conducted for any activity which may potentially involve personal information, prior to the activity beginning.

-Other individuals within Universities Canada may be responsible for the day to day collection and processing of personal information and may be delegated to act on behalf of the Universities Canada Privacy Officer, where appropriate.
+Other individuals within Universities Canada may be responsible for the day-to-day collection and processing of personal information and may be delegated to act on behalf of the Privacy Officer, where appropriate.

 Identifying the purposes for collection of personal information